2.13 Provisions

 2.15 Investments in subsidiaries

-Medicamen has forayed into the domestic market 1st times through its newly formed subsidiary namely Medicamen Life Science Private Limited with a vision to have presence in every region of the country in next two years to become most admired pharma company in segment of cardio vascular, diabetics and other related therapy.
+Medicamen has forayed into the domestic market 1st times through its newly formed subsidiary namely Medicamen Life Sciences Private Limited with a vision to have presence in every region of the country in next two years to become most admired Pharma Company in segment of Cardio-Vascular, Diabetics and other related therapy.

 In respect of equity investments, the entity prepares separate financial statements and account for its investments in subsidiary at cost, net of impairment if any.